What are Details?

 Above the list of fields is another tab to display special options:

-Add a Title: this will add a special title to the layout
+Add a Title: this will add a title with instructions section to the layout

 Link to delete record: this will add a link to delete a record.
 When the user clicks on the link they will be asked to confirm the delete.
 Clicking yes will then remove the record from the database.